Should Value Investors Buy These Consumer Staples Stocks?

 Of these, perhaps no stock market trend is more popular than value investing, which is a strategy that has proven to be successful in all sorts of market environments.
 Value investors use fundamental analysis and traditional valuation metrics to find stocks that they believe are being undervalued by the market at large.

-One company value investors might notice is Albertsons Companies (ACI).
-ACI is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
-The stock has a Forward P/E ratio of 14.28.
-This compares to its industry's average Forward P/E of 22.81.
-Over the past year, ACI's Forward P/E has been as high as 14.98 and as low as 5.35, with a median of 10.01.
+Ingredion (INGR) is a stock many investors are watching right now.
+INGR is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock has a Forward P/E ratio of 13.06.
+This compares to its industry's average Forward P/E of 16.41.
+Over the past 52 weeks, INGR's Forward P/E has been as high as 14.47 and as low as 11.54, with a median of 13.43.

-We also note that ACI holds a PEG ratio of 1.19.
-This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
-ACI's industry has an average PEG of 1.98 right now.
-Over the last 12 months, ACI's PEG has been as high as 1.25 and as low as 0.45, with a median of 0.84.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+INGR has a P/S ratio of 0.92.
+This compares to its industry's average P/S of 1.35.

-Finally, we should also recognize that ACI has a P/CF ratio of 8.58.
-This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
-This stock's P/CF looks attractive against its industry's average P/CF of 14.38.
-Within the past 12 months, ACI's P/CF has been as high as 8.81 and as low as 2.15, with a median of 3.84.
+Finally, investors should note that INGR has a P/CF ratio of 16.79.
+This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 17.03.
+Over the past year, INGR's P/CF has been as high as 27.60 and as low as 8.96, with a median of 17.11.

-If you're looking for another solid Consumer Products - Staples value stock, take a look at Franchise Group (FRG).
-FRG is a # 2 (Buy) stock with a Value score of A.
+United Natural Foods (UNFI) may be another strong Food - Miscellaneous stock to add to your shortlist.
+UNFI is a # 1 (Strong Buy) stock with a Value grade of A.

-Franchise Group is currently trading with a Forward P/E ratio of 12.53 while its PEG ratio sits at 0.84.
-Both of the company's metrics compare favorably to its industry's average P/E of 22.81 and average PEG ratio of 1.98.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that Albertsons Companies and Franchise Group are likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, ACI and FRG feels like a great value stock at the moment.
+These are just a handful of the figures considered in Ingredion and United Natural Foods's great Value grade.
+Still, they help show that the stock is likely being undervalued at the moment.
+Add this to the strength of its earnings outlook, and we can clearly see that INGR and UNFI is an impressive value stock right now.

 Click to get this free report